For information on Dance Team and Contemporary Dancers auditions, please visit the Student Organizations page

 When and where are auditions, and who can audition for the UDC?

-The group meets Mondays & Wednesdays 2:00-3:30 PM.
+The group meets Mondays & Wednesdays 2:00 - 3:30 PM in dance studio G-6 in the Fine & Performing Arts Center.
 Prospective dancers should have a strong background in dance (3 years' suggested minimum dance training) and be a full or part–time student at East Stroudsburg University.
 The Dance Studio is located on the second floor of Koehler Fieldhouse at the corner of Smith and Normal streets on the East Stroudsburg University campus.

 What is required?

 Students who are accepted into the Company are required to enroll in DANC/FIT 315: Dance Performance & Production which meets Mondays & Wednesdays 2:00 – 3:30 PM.
 Dancers are typically cast in 1–5 dances which will rehearse at different times depending on the student's schedule.

 What is the format for the auditions?